 Our quantitative impairment testing of the FCC Licenses uses the Greenfield method, an income-based approach.
 When performing this quantitative impairment testing, we estimate the fair value of the goodwill and FCC Licenses asset balances based primarily on projected future operating results, discounted cash flows, and other assumptions.
 Projected future operating results and cash flows used for valuation purposes may reflect considerable improvements relative to historical periods with respect to, among other things, revenue growth and operating margins.
-Although we believe our projected future operating results and cash flows may not always be achieved.
+Although we believe our projected future operating results and cash flows and related estimates regarding fair values are based on reasonable assumptions, projected operating results and cash flows may not always be achieved.
 The failure to achieve one or more of our assumptions regarding projected operating results and cash flows in the near term or long term could reduce the estimated fair value below carrying value and result in the recognition of an impairment charge.
 The results of our annual goodwill and indefinite-lived intangible asset impairment assessments for 2017, 2016 and 2015 indicated no impairment.